What Not to CommitSend feedback

-As a rule, you should commit only the files that people need to use your package or source code repository.
-Including additional files is unnecessary, could be counterproductive, and might even have security implications if you expose details about your machine’s setup.
+As a rule, commit only the files that people need to use your package or source code repository.
+Including additional files is unnecessary, could be counterproductive, and might have security implications if you expose details about your machine’s setup.
 In many source code repositories, the common practice is not to commit generated files, at all.

 .packages file contains a list of dependencies used by your application.

 Users of your code should generate their own packages information